OPEN WORLD

 But once again, there are many things that encourage local authorities to act, and, it must be emphasized, many calls for projects with funding from the government, France Mobilités, ADEME.
 And that really incite communities to develop solutions, strategic documents, etc.

-And in concretely, what are the responses of territories that manage to overcome these obstacles?
 What innovations do you see emerging on your side?

 I wouldn’t say that we are talking about innovations.
 We have to stop hoping that we will find a solution, a miracle innovation that will replace the car, which is an absolutely magical tool.
 Today, we have nothing that will replace it.
 We are going to talk about a collection of solutions.
 What will make move without cars?
 It’s going to be a package of solutions: public transport, carpooling, active modes, carsharing, if we think about the evolution of car use.